 The life and work of Frida Kahlo—one of Mexico's greatest painters—were both defined by pain and perseverance.
-Getting to know how Kahlo lived gives greater insight into her beloved paintings, rich with detail and personal iconography.
+Getting to know how Kahlo lived provides greater insight into her beloved paintings, which are rich with detail and personal iconography.

 Frida Kahlo was born on July 6, 1907, in a building nicknamed “La Casa Azul” for its vivid blue exterior.
 There, she was raised by her mother, Matilde, and encouraged by her photographer father, Guillermo.
 Years later, she and her husband, Mexican muralist Diego Rivera, made it their home as well.
 And on July 13, 1954, Kahlo died there at age 47.

 Casa Azul is also known as The Frida Kahlo Museum.
 As a tribute to Kahlo, Rivera donated the house in 1958 as well as all of the artwork, created by both him and Kahlo, that it contained.
-Much of the interior has been preserved just the way Kahlo had it in the 1950s, making the space a popular tourist attraction that allows visitors a look into her work, life, and personal artifacts, including the urn that holds her ashes.
+Much of the interior has been preserved just the way Kahlo had it in the 1950s, making the space a popular tourist attraction that allows visitors a look at her work, life, and personal artifacts, including the urn that holds her ashes.

 Kahlo folded in symbols from her Mexican culture and allusions to her personal life in order to create a series of 55 surreal and uniquely revealing self-portraits.
 Of these, she famously declared, "I paint myself because I am so often alone, because I am the subject I know best."